shuzhao-li-lab/mass2chem/README.md

 2) Open babel binding is not worthy the trouble

 E.g. in pychemy.adducts, it's wrong to use ('M+3H', 0.33,  1.0073),
-because the computing error in 0.33 (correct is 1/3) is far too large for mass precision.
+because the computing/rounding error in 0.33 (correct is 1/3) is far too large for mass precision.

 Pychemy is included as stripped version in "mass2chem.chem" for now, but only used for formula handling.
+It may be removed completely in future versions.

 For high-resolution measurements, electrons should be considered too.